tinetic/Youtube-sponsor-remover-Extension/README.md

   - It deletes that entire item 🥀
   - Only deletes one at a time, so it's gentle 😭

-Runs every 1 second so even if YouTube reloads stuff in — it still slays 💅
+Runs every 1 second so even if YouTube reloads stuff in

 ---